James Street Cultural Precinct

 This Project aims to enhance the James Street experience for the community and visitors and to identify opportunities to make the precinct economically sustainable and active.

-- ANALYSIS / FEASABILITY STUDY (Current)
+- ANALYSIS / FEASABILITY STUDY (Completed)

 Informed by the background review, engagement workshops & community consultation and guidance from the Shire, Place Laboratory formed a series of guiding principles: